acceldata-io/odpdocumentation/Prerequisites-to-Install-Ambari-Server.md

 Before deploying a cluster, gather the following information:

 * The fully qualified domain name (FQDN) of each host in your system.
 The Ambari Cluster Install wizard supports using IP addresses.
-You can use
+You can use the
-  `hostname -f` to check or verify the FQDN of a host.
+  `hostname -f` command to check or verify the FQDN of a host.
 * A list of components you want to set up on each host.
 * The base directories you want to use as mount points for storing:
 * NameNode data